Git-Mediawiki/Git-Mediawiki/docs/Home.md

 ## What is Git-Mediawiki ?

-Git-Mediawiki is a project which aims to creating a gate between git and mediawiki, allowing git users to push objects to and pull objects from mediawiki just as one would do with a classic git repository.
+Git-Mediawiki is a project which aims to create a gate between git and mediawiki, allowing git users to push objects to and pull objects from mediawiki just as one would do with a classic git repository.

 ## But, don't other solutions already exist ?